melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 allocated proportional to catches by known gears within the same region.
-In this way, total annual removals in California were kept consistent with those reported by Ralston et al. [-@Ralston2010b], and assigned to the assessment areas north and south of Point Conception, and either trawl or ‘non-trawl’ gear types.
-To approximate California landings from 1900 to 1915, we used a linear interpolation starting from zero metric tons in 1899 to the amount of ‘non-trawl’ catch, by area, in 1916 (Table frog-EJ?).
-Since hook and line gears catch the majority of commercially-caught vermilion rockfish, we assigned estimated catch in the ‘non-trawl’ category to the hook and line fleet in the assessment model.
+In this way, total annual removals in California were kept consistent with those reported by Ralston et al. [-@Ralston2010b], and assigned to the assessment areas north and south of Point Conception, and either trawl or ‘non-trawl’ gear types.Since hook and line gears catch the majority of commercially-caught vermilion rockfish, we assigned estimated catch in the ‘non-trawl’ category to the hook and line fleet in the assessment model.

 In September 2005, the California Cooperative Groundfish Survey (CCGS) incorporated newly acquired commercial landings statistics from 1969-77 into